 Single Ticket (Einzelfahrt)

 Single ticket valid for a set time period, in most cases 90 minutes.
 Unlimited transfers are permitted within this time as long as you stay within the zone(s) for which the ticket is valid.
-This will be clear to see if you have a look at the network map displayed on the bus or train you are travelling.
+Check the network map to be sure of the zones in question.

 Day Ticket (Tageskarte)